quanguachong/notes/kubernetes/RBAC.md

 ### RoleBinding and ClusterRoleBinding

 A role binding grants the permissions defined in a role to a user or set of users.
 It holds a list of subjects (users, groups, or service accounts), and a reference to the role being granted.
-Permissions can be granted within a namespace with a RoleBinding, or cluster-wide with a ClusterRoleBinding.
+Permissions can be granted within a namespace with a **RoleBinding**, or cluster-wide with a **ClusterRoleBinding**.

 A RoleBinding may reference a Role in the same namespace.
 The following RoleBinding grants the “pod-reader” role to the user “jane” within the “default” namespace.
 This allows “jane” to read pods in the “default” namespace.